 BPC-157 — Body Protection Compound-157 — is a 15-amino acid fragment derived from a protective protein found in human gastric juice.
 It's a pentadecapeptide, meaning exactly fifteen amino acids long, and it's been studied in over 100 preclinical trials spanning tendons, muscles, gut mucosa, nerves, bone, and even the brain.
 The consistency of the results across that range of tissue types is what makes it genuinely remarkable.

 This is the article I've wanted to write for a long time.
 Not a summary, not a quick overview — the full picture.
-Where it came from, how it works, what the data actually says, where the regulatory landscape sits after the FDA's 2026 actions, and what it means if you're trying to make informed decisions about tissue repair.
+Where it came from, how it works, what the data actually says, where the regulatory landscape sits after the February 2026 HHS announcement, and what an honest reading of the safety conversation — including the cancer question — actually looks like.

 BPC-157 is a naturally occurring gastric peptide fragment with demonstrated repair effects across at least six tissue types in preclinical models.
 Its mechanism involves simultaneous activation of VEGF, EGF, FGF, HGF, and nitric oxide pathways, which amounts to a multi-system approach to tissue repair that the Zagreb research group has spent over two decades documenting.
-The Wolverine Stack concept pairs it with TB-500 and GHK-Cu for three complementary repair mechanisms, and while the February 2026 FDA reclassification changed the regulatory landscape, the underlying science remains exactly where it was.
+The Wolverine Stack concept pairs it with TB-500 and GHK-Cu for three complementary repair mechanisms.
+The regulatory picture shifted in February 2026 when HHS Secretary Robert F. Kennedy Jr. announced that BPC-157 and roughly thirteen other peptides are expected to return to the FDA's Category 1 list — reopening licensed compounding-pharmacy access under physician prescription, though as of this writing the FDA has not yet published the formal updated list.
+The underlying research stands where it stood, but the safety conversation has matured, including a real debate about whether the same angiogenic mechanisms that drive repair could also feed undiagnosed tumors.

 The pentadecapeptide: what BPC-157 actually is